-Some of my biggest breakthroughs in yoga practice have been during one-on-one sessions with my teachers.
+Some of my biggest breakthroughs in my yoga practice have been during one-on-one sessions with my teachers.

 One-on-one classes are not only beneficial for the student, but for you as a teacher.
 Private sessions can help you with specific goals and assist you in becoming a better “yoga detective”.

-Focusing on your student’s injuries that they might be dealing with, to learning more about yoga, will make you train your eye for misalignments and patterns that do not serve them in their practice.
+From focusing on your student’s injuries to learning more about yoga, one-on-one classes will train your eye for misalignments and patterns that do not serve your students in their practice.

 Private yoga lessons are a great way for you to be innovative and stay current in your own yoga studies.
-Private sessions can also help your client feel connected with you on a more personal level and allow them to focus on exactly what it is they are looking for.
+Private sessions can also help your client feel connected with you on a more personal level and allow them to focus on exactly what it is they need to.

 What are some great ways to insure your clientele stays happy and refers you to others?